 - Fleas prefer warm, humid conditions and are a particular problem during the summer months.

 - Eggs can even be laid outside where they may halt their growth until favourable conditions arise.

 Common Types of Fleas We Help Remove

 - Cat Flea: The cat flea will usually choose the domestic cat as its host and is the most common flea in most regions.
-This flea will also attack humans, dogs, and other mammals.
+However, this flea will also attack humans, dogs, and other mammals.

 - Dog Flea: The dog flea is similar to the cat flea in appearance, but less often encountered.

-Human Flea: since the introduction of the vacuum cleaner, this flea is less prevalent.
+- Human Flea: Since the introduction of the vacuum cleaner, the human flea is less prevalent.
 However, this flea will still attack other mammals, but lately, its main focus has been on pigs.

 - Oriental Rat Flea: The oriental rat flea hosts mainly on rats, but will transmit pathogens that are dangerous to human health.